rweichler/lua_nurbs/README.md

 This is on by default.
 Square should be green.

-So, the camera basically behaves like an Doom.
+So, the camera basically behaves like Doom.
 Use `wasd` to move, use the arrow keys to look around.

 Press `r` to move up, and `f` to move down.